mwijanarko1/max-ai-assistant/README.md

-# Friday Assistant - Voice AI Assistant
+# Max AI Assistant - Voice AI Assistant

 A complete voice-activated AI assistant that listens, thinks, and responds with natural speech.
 Built with Whisper for speech recognition, Mistral 7B for language processing, and Google TTS for speech synthesis.